The Bell

 HOURS

-The Bell is open daily 11 AM–5 PM and both Thursdays & Fridays 11 AM–8 PM when exhibitions are on view.
+The Bell is open daily 11 AM–5 PM and both Thursdays & Fridays 11 AM–8 PM when exhibitions are on view, with the exception of holiday closures

 ADDRESS AND CONTACT INFO